Tejasmahajan11/TEJASOS/README.md

 1. Clone the repository :-
    git clone https://github.com/Tejasmahajan11/TEJASOS.git
    cd TEJASOS
-2. Run `make` to build the project , If problem in rebuild and iso file  Run "make clean" then run "run"
+2. Run `make` to build the project , If problem in rebuild and iso file  Run `make clean` then run `make`
 3. Use `qemu-system-x86_64 -cdrom TejasOS.iso` to test the OS

 ## 🔭 Future Goals